 In 2017, the golfer banked $24 million off the course, compared to the $6.4 million he made on the course, according to Golf Digest.
 The incredibly gifted athlete is also extremely marketable; Spieth has forged lucrative partnerships with top-tier companies like Under Armour, NetJets, Rolex, Titleist, AT&T, Perfect Sense, Coca-Cola and SuperStroke.
-Last year Spieth achieved the hallmark of sports greatness and joined the esteemed league of athletes to grace the cover of a Wheaties box.
+Just a few years into his career, Spieth achieved the hallmark of sports greatness and joined the esteemed league of athletes to grace the cover of a Wheaties box.

 Jordan Spieth Real Estate and Charity

 Other 20-somethings share apartments with roommates, but Spieth calls a $7.1 million Dallas 16,655-square-foot mansion — complete with infinity pool, 12-car garage, golf simulator, indoor basketball court and man cave — his home.
 Although his digs are undeniably lavish, Spieth isn’t known as a big spender or collector of extravagant purchases.